iaxo/axion-limits/README.md

     "CAST",
 ]
 ```
-Now, extract this rows from the database as follows:
+Now, extract this rows (the _get_rows(field, values)_ method return the rows in the same order in which they are given in the values argument) from the database as follows:
 ```
 exps = database.get_rows("name", experimentsToPlot)
 ```
 You may now include some labels.
 In order to do that, you could build a list where each element will be a label to plot.
 Each os these elements (labels) should be a tuple (or list) containing at least a string with the text of the label (LaTeX formatting is available), the x position and y position.
-Optionally a 4th element can be given containing a dictionary with the matplotlib.pyplot.text() keyword arguments to customize the text label as you want.
+Optionally, a 4th element can be given containing a dictionary with the matplotlib.pyplot.text() keyword arguments to customize the text label as you want.
 For example,
 ```
 labels = [
     (r"{\bf Helioscopes (CAST)}", 1e-8, 2e-10, dict(color="black", size=10)),